jelimoore/pimote/README.md

 # Contributing

-If you'd like to contribute, first fork the project, put you edits in it, then make a pull request and I will review it, and most likely accept the change.
+If you'd like to contribute, first fork/clone the project, put you edits in it, then make a pull request and I will review it, and most likely accept the change.

 # Support